slangenbach/notes/docker_kubernetes.md

 - Deployments are a higher level abstraction of pods and replica sets
 - Deployments provide rolling updates, rollbacks and allow us to specify replicas
 - We can manage rollouts via `kubectl rollout`
+- Do rollback a deployment use `kubectl rollout undo deployment <DEPLOYMENT_NAME>`
 - Use *kubernetes.io/change-cause* annotation to populate the *CHANGE-CAUSE* in rollout history
 - If deployments are failing, describe the pod and investigate events

+#### Strategies

+- We can implement *blue/green* deployments in k8s by using version labels on deployment and services.
+First, we deploy the blue version of the using the v1 tag and the corresponding service.
+Then we deploy the green version using the v2 tag.
+Finally we switch the selector of the service from v1 to v2.
+- We can also implement *canary* deployments in k8s in a similar way.
+We first create the blue and green version of the app, but add a common label, i.e. `app=backend`.
+Then update the selector of the service to match the common label.
+Then we limit the number of pods in the green deployment to reduce the amount of traffic to be sent there
+- Check out service meshes (Istio, Linkerd) for advanced configuration

+### Jobs

+- K8s supports batch jobs via the *Job* object
+- It also supports cron jobs via the *CronJob* object
+- Jobs can run sequentially by specifying *completions*, or in parallel by specifying *parallelism*

 ### Resource Management